 Spain is definitely a country that has a long, interesting history.
 There are many different intriguing aspects of it that make travelers excited to visit the Land of Paellas.
 If you are searching for the fun facts about Spain, then you are in the right place!

 These fascinating facts about Spain will definitely broaden your knowledge of this great country.

 Spain Wasn’t Involved in World War I or World War II

-One of the fun facts on Spain is that the Spanish were a strong military power back when World War I and World War II occurred.
-That is why one of the oddest Spain interesting facts is that they did not participate in either of these world wars.
+One of the interesting facts about Spain is that the country did not participate in either world wars.
 They stayed out of the conflicts despite the ideologies of their leaders lining up with the Axis powers.
 Many people from Spain did fight in the second world war, though.

 Spanish citizens who were opposed to what was going on in World War II wound up traveling to France and enlisting to fight under their banner.
 Even though Spain wasn’t officially involved in these wars, it would be disingenuous not to acknowledge the sacrifices of the brave Spanish men who fought and died during the conflict.